poshbren/ATTiny_TrueBypassRelay/README.md

 * Confirm Parts Placement - Through JLCPCB's ordering you should have a chance to check the positions / rotations of the components before assembly.
 In either case select this option to ensure correct placement.
 * All other settings can be kept as default.
 Change the board color to your preference.

+## Programming

+1. Download and install the Arduino IDE [Arduino.cc](https://www.arduino.cc/en/software/)
+2. Download a zip file of this Repo, unzip the folder and re-name to TrueBypassRelay (Arduino needs the parent folder to have the same name as the .ino file)
+3. Navigate to the Arduino folder that was installed with the Arduino IDA.
+Copy the TrueBypassRelay into the Arduino folder.
+4. Open the truebypassrelay.ino file.
+This will open up the Arduino IDE.
+5. If using an Arduino Uno / Nano for programming follow the steps here https://github.com/ElTangas/jtag2updi.git.
+Note that the board must be programmed with 5V logic.
+3.3V logic will not work.
+6. If you are using the Adafruit UPDI Friend or a similar UPDI programmer follow the guide here https://learn.adafruit.com/adafruit-updi-friend/advanced-reprogramming-with-updi
+7. This board uses the ATtiny412 make sure the board chip is set to "ATtiny412" and the clock speed is set to "20 MHz internal".
+For everything else follow the guide.
+8. Upload the Arduino sketch using the "Upload Using Programmer" option.
+Your relay board is now ready to use!

+Notes: The True Bypass Relay board can be programmed "in circuit" meaning you can wire it to your guitar pedal and still program the board.
+Re-program as many times as you like.